QMSTR/web/content/blog/qmstr-sprint-4.1-report.md

-Both for module and client side programmers it is important to understand the licensing perspective of QMSTR: Modules and clients are separate binaries, and the QMSTR code these binaries use comes under the terms of the LGPL.
-This means module and client authors choose their own licenses freely to create free or proprietary modules and clients.
+Both for module and client side programmers it is important to understand the licensing perspective of QMSTR: Modules and clients are separate binaries.
+The QMSTR code these binaries use is licensed under the terms of the LGPL.
+This means module and client authors are able to choose their own licenses to create free or proprietary modules and clients.

 ## Repository organization